kubernetes-retired/kubernetes-anywhere/README.md

 ## A multi-node cluster

-For a more realisitic setup, let's say you'd like to have a cluster of 5 servers like this:
+For a more realistic setup, let's say you'd like to have a cluster of 5 servers like this:

   - 3 dedicated etcd hosts (`$KUBE_ETCD_1`, `$KUBE_ETCD_2`, `$KUBE_ETCD_3`)
   - 1 host running all master components (`$KUBE_MASTER_0`)
   - 2 worker nodes (`$KUBE_WORKER_1`, `$KUBE_WORKER_2`)

-As you will soon see, if you were to modify the cluster topology, it won't requite any configuration changes at all.
-You simply run containers on different hosts and only need to think about how many hosts are there and not what's running where exactly.
+As you will soon see, if you were to modify the cluster topology, it wouldn't require any configuration changes at all.
+You simply run containers on different hosts, and only need to think about how many hosts are there and not what's running where exactly.
 You can potentially use any provisioning automation tools (Ansible, Terraform, Fleet or Swarm), but it's pretty simple to describe with automation aside.

-Given a recent version of Docker is running on each of the hosts you have setup, let's install & launch Weave Net first.
+Given a recent version of Docker is running on each of the hosts you have set up, let's install and launch Weave Net first.

 ```Shell
 sudo curl --location --silent git.io/weave --output /usr/local/bin/weave